BAW Luba: Overview

 The BAW Luba debuted in 2001 and is based on the platform of the Toyota Land Cruiser Prado (J90) or the Land Cruiser Prado produced from 1996 to 2002.
-Initially, power of the BAW Luba came from a 6-cylinder engine, produced by another BAIC subsidiary, with the design resembling the Toyota 5VZ 6-cylinder engine.
-However, later in the market, engines of the BAW Luba was changed and the updated options includes a 2.4 liter engine producing 150 hp and 217 Nm and a 2.7 liter producing 143 hp and 235 Nm.
+Toyota ceased production of the Toyota Land Cruiser Prado J90 in Japan in 2003 and sold the production line and platform to BAW.
+Initially, power of the BAW Luba came from an imported 3.4 liter 6-cylinder Toyota 5VZ engine producing 136 kW and 294 Nm.
+However, later in the market from 2010 to 2012, engines of the BAW Luba was changed and the updated options includes a 2.4 liter engine and a G4BA 2.7-liter four-cylinder engine produced by Shenyang Xinguang Huaxiang Automobile Engine Manufacturing (XG Engine) producing 150 hp and 217 Nm and a 2.7 liter producing 143 hp and 235 Nm.
 Price range of the BAW Luba starts from 152,800 yuan and ends at 172,800 yuan before discontinuation.

 News of a facelift was revealed in 2017 updating the front end design to be inline with the BAW Yusheng compact SUV.

 Foreign markets

 A version called the BAW Luba S100 was produced since 2009 with a pickup version of the BAW Luba called BAW Yueling launched.
 In Russia, the BAW Luba was sold under the name BAW Land King.